NVIDIA/aistore/docs/python_api.md

 Factory constructor for ETL object.
 Contains APIs related to AIStore ETL operations.
-Does not make any HTTP request, only instantiates an xaction object bound to the client.
+Does not make any HTTP request, only instantiates an ETL object bound to the client.

 **Arguments**: